gtorr99/hello-world/README.md

 # hello-world
-This repository serves to the simple, single and unique purpose of writting "Hello World!" codes in each programming languages I've started learning.
+This repository serves to the simple, single and unique purpose of writting "Hello World!" codes in each programming language I've started learning.